soft-lang/soft/README.md

 ![layout](https://raw.githubusercontent.com/soft-lang/soft/master/doc/tree_walker.gif)

+The above animation shows how the tree walker will traverse the example program `ShouldComputeToTen` under the `TESTING` section further down.

-The AST once parsed will strictly speaking not be a tree any longer, but let's stick to the term "tree walker" since "graph walker" is according to Google an unfamiliar used term.
+The AST once parsed will strictly speaking not always be a tree any longer, since there might be self-reference due to e.g. recursive functions, but let's stick to the term *tree walker* anyways since *graph walker* sounds awkward.

-Walking the tree starts with calling Enter_Node() with the NodeID where the program should start executing, normally the PROGRAM node, which is the only node with no children for a program, i.e. it is the last node created after having completely parsed the program.
+Walking the tree starts with calling `Enter_Node()` with the NodeID where the program should start executing, normally the PROGRAM node, which is the only node with no children for a program, i.e. it is the last node created after having completely parsed the program.